cofw2005/ha-tag-reader/README.md

 ### 4. Modified Case for type C D1 Mini

-*I adapted the original case stl files from Adonno slightly, only modified the opening to fit for the Type-C version of D1 Mini board.
-See the file in stl folder.*
+I've made some slight modifications to the original STL files from adonno:
+1. Adjusted the opening to fit the USB Type-C version of the D1 mini board.
+2. I had some minor issues fitting the PN532 board onto the alignment posts, so I shifted one of them by approximately 0.2mm for a better fit.
+3. Updated the Home Assistant logo on the top surface to the latest official version.

+*See the file in stl folder.*

 ---